+Tempering my excitement however was a worrying wardrobe issue.
 It’s every travel writers dilemma, isn’t it?
-What to wear when the world’s most expensive private island resort, as in Banwa Private Island Resort, invites you to pop by for lunch.
+What to wear when the world’s most expensive private island resort – a luxury Philippines island resort – invites you to pop by for lunch.
 It would be rude to refuse simply because I don’t have a thing to wear!
-Tinged with my excitement at visiting Banwa Private Island, in the Philippines Palawan region, which had opened it luxurious doors rather discretely just a few months prior, I was fraught with anxiety about what to wear.
-Never one to give a damn about the fashion police, my footwear choices for lunch at Banwa Island Resort were limited to two pairs of trail running shoes and Birkenstocks.
+Tinged with my excitement at visiting Banwa Private Island, in the Philippines Palawan region, which had opened it luxurious doors rather discretely just a few months prior, I was concerned about what to wear.
+Never one to usually give a damn about the fashion police, my footwear choices for lunch at Banwa Island Resort were limited to two pairs of trail running shoes and Birkenstocks.
+Not an ideal selection.

 The invitation to visit Banwa Private Island came midway into a two-week long work trip (otherwise known as a famil) with Storylines Home at Sea and Philippines Tourism that had us moving at a rapid pace across much of the Philippine archipelago.
 My travel wardrobe was chosen for its ability to stand up to being scrunched up in a suitcase tossed onto a plane, barge, boat or bus rather than gracing elegant boardwalks of the rich and famous.

 Fortunately I had a West Indies Wear summer slip dress, which went perfectly with the hat I’d bought.
 Flipping a light scarf around my neck added just the right panache.
 But sadly my well-worn Birkenstock’s caught the disparaging eye of the fashion police.
 Wardrobe disaster averted apart from my footwear, I cast my eyes beyond the sharp uniforms of the dozen staff who were on the wharf to meet our small group.
 It was an impressive, snappily dressed crew.